 There are two types of overlay options available:

-- Overlay camera locations—You can overlay all the camera locations (feature points) from the layer that intersects with the footprint of the loaded image.
+- Overlay camera locations—Enable the option to overlay all the camera locations (feature points) from the layer that intersects with the footprint of the loaded image.

-- Overlay map features—You can overlay map features from the current map view, excluding the oriented imagery layers.
+- Overlay map features—Enable the option to overlay map features from the current map view, excluding the oriented imagery layers.
 You can select from all available feature layers, such as points, lines, or polygons, which are listed in the layer list and rendered on the map.